orzklv/web/content/blog/static-flake/index.md

   });
 ```

-Here, we are using `eachDefaultSystem` delivered from `flake-utils` to generate `default` package for every defaulted package.
+Here, we are using `eachDefaultSystem` delivered from `flake-utils` to generate `default` package for every defaulted platform.
 If we fire up `nix repl` and check out what it has done, we will see something like this:

 ```
 $ nix repl